Shadi-Aldabbas/SWA-Final-Project/user-service/README.md

 ********GoogeCloud********

+create Kubernate cluster
 Configure kubectl  command line access by running the following command:

 gcloud container clusters get-credentials sample-app --zone us-central1-c --project deep-span-353521

+create pods and services

+push it to github

+clone it in Google cloud cloud shell , open in the directory where the pods and services are created